Home

 Professional Breeding

-My breeding program virtually ended when it was becoming more difficult to find goldens with the attitude, beauty and soundness of the type I prefer.
-Hopefully, in the future I will find another special puppy and become involved again!?
 Note - on the web golden retriever pedigree web site - many Chelsea dogs are now listed that are not of my breeding.
 Also - there have been several persons that have listed information on my dogs which has come to my attention just this year.
 Some of the information is true, some needs updating - a project for a rainy weekend!

 Formal Education

 1973 - Brighton High School Graduate with an emphasis on the behavioral sciences, college prep and business.
 When attending college, the plan was to acquire a degree in Law Enforcement with a desire to be a canine unit officer.
 A change in my vision sadly ended my plan.
 (RK & LASIK were not available at that time).
+Classes at Oakland Community and Marygrove College with a Criminal Justice focus.

 Employment